 I started blogging inconsistently nearly two years ago but it was more like a personal diary and never got any traffic.
 Only until September this year when I traveled to Europe, the excitement of being immersed in entirely new cultures and valuable learning experiences has prompted me to document this once-in-a-lifetime journey more regularly.
-Nearly 500 views per month is still modest but I got the chance to interact with really inspiring fellow bloggers and learned a great deal from them not just the way of writing, the word choice, the insightful knowledge but also their views of life and travel etiquettes.
+Nearly 500 views per month are still modest but I got the chance to interact with really inspiring fellow bloggers and learned a great deal from them not just the way of writing, the word choice, the insightful knowledge but also their views of life and travel etiquettes.
 Also the growing number of subscribers, likes and comments have kept cheering me on, so THANK YOU for having been following me the past months.

 #6 Living like a local in Milan

-The stay was shorter than expected but it was the best four months I’ve had in my twenty seven years of life.
-I discovered Milan the local way and embraced the gems that tourists sometimes neglected, from the unfinished parish church in the heart of Navigli, free museums of Sforza castle to the century-year-old mermaid bridge inside Sampione park.
+The stay was shorter than expected but it was the best four months I’ve had in my twenty-seven years of life.
+I discovered Milan the local way and embraced the gems that tourists sometimes neglected, from the unfinished parish church in the heart of Navigli, free museums of Sforza castle to the century-year-old mermaid bridge inside Sempione park.
 Milan isn’t just about Duomo and swanky shops, it’s an artful and culturally rich city that one never stops being curious about.
 Check out some tips for budget travelers in Milan and my post about one of Milan’s under-rated attractions.

 #7 Trekking on Mount Garzirola